-According to Gartner’s report, “Don’t Assume You Have to Use an S2S Suite to Digitalize Procurement and Sourcing,” “By 2021, the major source-to-settle providers will all offer extensive APIs and rearchitect their solutions to provide unifying “platforms,” rather than one-size-fits-all solutions.”
+According to Gartner’s report, “Don’t Assume You Have to Use an S2S Suite to Digitalise Procurement and Sourcing,” “By 2021, the major source-to-settle providers will all offer extensive APIs and rearchitect their solutions to provide unifying “platforms,” rather than one-size-fits-all solutions.”
 Read more to learn how this affects the future of S2S as we know it.

-Digitization of procurement and sourcing are in full force and the applications that provide these services are, too.
+Digitisation of procurement and sourcing are in full force and the applications that provide these services are, too.
 But these vendors typically offer full end-to-end source-to-settle (S2S) suites with only a part of their solution dedicated to procurement and sourcing.
 In the latest “2019 Gartner Magic Quadrant for Procure-to-Pay Suites,” only 59% of respondents indicated that they used a sole solution for their P2P processes.
 Times are changing.
 And the days of an end-to-end S2S suite are coming to an end.

 Change your view of integration